top of page

 • Amaranth

-• Edamame or black bean pasta (high protein)
+• Edamame or black bean pasta (high in protein)

 • Sweet potato & cassava pasta